Joe Turner's Come and Gone: Character guide and analysis

-Herald Loomis - Having been enslaved by Joe Turner for seven years, Loomis has completely lost his way in life.
+Herald Loomis - An odd man who dons an overcoat and hat in mid-August, Loomis is 32 and a displaced man searching for his wife.
+He was forced to work for Joe Turner for seven years, which separated him from his wife and daughter.
+He works as a deacon for the Abundant Life Church and at times was possessed by spiritual beings.
+Having been enslaved by Joe Turner for seven years, Loomis has completely lost his way in life.
 In the end, he finds his song, an independent, self-sufficient song that he can sing proudly.

-Zonia Loomis - Like Reuben, Zonia represents the next innocent, malleable generation.
+Zonia Loomis - Herald's daughter, Zonia is described as a tall and skinny 11-year-old.
+Like Reuben, Zonia represents the next innocent, malleable generation.
 There is a sense that history will repeat itself if the proceeding generation is not taught differently.

-Mattie Campbell - Originally seeking out Bynum at Seth's boardinghouse, Mattie ends up living there after Jeremy invites her to stay with him after her boyfriend, Jack, left her.
+Mattie Campbell - Mattie is a 25-year-old woman who is disappointed with her position in life and is looking for love.
+Originally seeking out Bynum at Seth's boardinghouse, Mattie ends up living there after Jeremy invites her to stay with him after her boyfriend, Jack, left her.
 In her desperate search for love, Mattie represents a naïve, inexperienced group of young freed slaves that have moved North in search of prosperity.
 Mattie requires a man to complete her identity, she is weak and subservient, what she would be used to as a Southern slave.

-Reuben Mercer - Reuben represents the repetitiveness of history.
+Reuben Mercer - Reuben is the Hollys' next-door neighbor and about Zonia's age.
+Reuben represents the repetitiveness of history.
 Even as an adolescent, Reuben is aware of his place in society, notices the spiritual differences of people around him, and decides at a very early age that he needs a woman who he can find in to settle down with and marry.
 Many of the ideals that are seen in the adult characters of this play are instilled in Reuben and will repeat, the good and the bad, as he grows into adulthood.

-Molly Cunningham - Molly represents the opposite of Mattie.
+Molly Cunningham - Molly is a good looking young woman of 26 who is strong and independent.
+Molly represents the opposite of Mattie.
 Molly is young, attractive, and independent.
 Unwilling to let herself be told what to do anymore, by anyone, Molly is convinced that she will never return to the South and refuses to be associated with anything that her old life entailed.